Can stress cause miscarriage..?

 Is There A Link?

 Although study after study has been carried out, results all vary rather significantly meaning that it’s impossible to know what to believe.
-Take a look at the three different studies below and see what you think.
+Take a look at the three different studies on whether stress cause miscarriage or not and see what you think.

 Study 1 – A Link!